 What is known…

-To being great hunting dogs able to point, set and retrieve, these dogs also proved that they were quite adept at tracking down German patrols during World War II further distinguishing themselves as a quality dog breed.
+The breed didn’t become well known until about 300 years ago when his popularity as a top-notch hunting dog was finally appreciated and embraced throughout Italy’s Piedmont region, thus the name Spinoni Italiano!
+In addition to being excellent hunting dogs able to point, set, and retrieve, these dogs proved that they were pretty adept at tracking down German patrols during World War II, further distinguishing themselves as a quality dog breed.

 Unfortunately…